aws/aws-sdk-go-v2/content/en/docs/making-requests.md

 for a particular resource to become available in order to perform further actions on it.

-Let’s take an example of {{% alias service=DDBlong %}} `CreateTable` API.
-After you invoke the API, the response returns immediately with a TableStatus of CREATING, and you can’t invoke read or write operations until the table status has been transitioned to `ACTIVE`.
+For example, the {{% alias service=DDBlong %}} `CreateTable` API returns immediately with a TableStatus of CREATING, and you can't invoke read or write operations until the table status has been transitioned to `ACTIVE`.

 Writing logic to continuously poll the table status can be cumbersome and error-prone.
-This is especially true when you are dealing with multiple AWS resources, as different resources often have different polling APIs and success states that indicate the availability of that particular resource

 The waiters help take the complexity out of it and are simple APIs that handle the polling task for you.
-It also provides polling configurations, such as the maximum wait time, minimum delay and maximum delay between polling retries.
-Waiters use a back-off strategy between each attempt.
-With the waiters utility, you can focus on working with the resource without worrying how to make sure that this resource is ready.

-The following example shows how you can use waiters to poll if a
-{{% alias service=DDB %}} table is created and ready for a write operation.
+For example, you can use waiters to poll if a {{% alias service=DDB %}} table is created and ready for a write operation.

 ```go
 import "context"